When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Stuff Sky Stream Puck on blue background

 Sky Stream launched in October as a standalone product.
 The idea of Sky Q without a dish has been around for a while.
-Sky first talked about it coming to the UK in 2017, but it opted to strengthen its Now TV service with Full HD capabilities instead.
-We thought that Sky Q without a dish would end up being called Sky X, since that’s the name of the equivalent service in Austria but that proved not to be the case.
+Sky first talked about it coming to the UK in 2017.
+Instead of launching it, Sky opted to strengthen its Now TV service with Full HD instead.
+We thought that Sky Q without a dish would end up being called Sky X. It’s the name of the equivalent service in Austria, but that proved not to be the case.
 The concept is the same though: TV over your internet connection rather than a dish.
 You stream everything rather than recording it.

-If you bought 2021’s Sky Glass, you were previously able to buy a Stream puck directly from Sky to add multiroom abilities to an existing setup.
+If you bought 2021’s Sky Glass, you’ll already be familiar with Sky Stream.
+You were able to buy a Stream to add multiroom abilities to Glass.
+Stream also uses the same interface as Sky Glass.

 Sky Stream puck price and packages